bem-site/bem-method/method/bem-for-js/bem-for-js.en.md

 * Reuse blocks and migrate them between projects.
 * Facilitate and accelerate project development and debugging due to components being independent, so blocks can be developed individually.
 * Include only the necessary JavaScript implementation of a block for assembly.
-* Simplify navigation through the project’s file system.
+* Simplify navigation through the project’s file structure.